 A Proposer is also referred to as "Developer."
 A Proposer applying for an economic incentive offered in this Act from the City for the purposes of this policy shall be a (1) wholly private sector, for profit, entity, a (2) wholly private sector, not for profit, entity, a (3) combination of (1 and (2) or (4) a quasi-governmental not for profit entity.
-The entity can take the form of a sole proprietor, a general partnership, a limited partnership, a limited partnership, a combination thereof.
+The entity can take the form of a sole proprietor, a general partnership, a limited partnership, a limited liability company or a corporation, or a combination thereof.